FurryCoders/FALocalRepo/README.md

     3. `Tags`<br>
     Tags are matched using regex as well, but with added support for negative matches.
 For example to search all submissions whose tags contain 'forest' but not 'autumn' you would type 'forest !autumn'.
 This is done surrounding tags to be included with `(?:.)*` and the tags to be excluded are enclosed in `(?!((?:.)*`tag`))`.<br>
-    All regex syntax used under the hood is handled automatically and there is no need to use it though it is still supported, so for example you can include tags with `(forest|foliage)` ('forest' of 'foliage') and exclude them too: `!(autumn|winter)` (exlude 'autumn' and 'winter').
+    All regex syntax used under the hood is handled automatically and there is no need to use it though it is still supported, so for example you can include tags with `(forest|foliage)` ('forest' of 'foliage') and exclude them too: `!(autumn|winter)` (exclude 'autumn' and 'winter').
 However using regex in tags is not recommended unless you know how to use it properly as it can lead to missing results: the tags are saved in alphanumerical order in the database and while the program orders the user-inserted tags (both the ones to include and the ones to exclude) before searching for them it cannot order them if regex is not used correctly.
 For example a search for `forest.*\W.*autumn` will not yield any results because 'autumn' never follows 'forest' in the database and the program cannot separate the two since it's a single string.

 3. `Repair database`<br>
 Selecting this entry will start the automatic database repair functions.
 These are divided into three steps: